supertommy/ios-resize/README.md

 `ios-resize * -d`

 This will resize all images in the current directory as well as all children directory recursively.
+Using the -d option will always result in all acceptable PNG files in children directories being resized.

+# Make Icons:

+`ios-resize [src file] - icon`

+ios-resize can also automatically create the necessary iOS icons out of a source image.
+The source image should be square and at least as big as the largest icon size (114 x 114).

 ### Installation